gilyes/nightscout-exporter/README.md

 1. **yyyyMMdd-yyyyMMdd-entries.csv**
    - Raw CGM entries from the Nightscout API
    - Contains sensor glucose values and timestamps
-   - Glucose values converted to mmol/L by default (set `-ConvertToMmol $false` to keep mg/dL)
+   - Glucose values converted to mmol/L by default (set `--convert-to-mmol false` to keep mg/dL)

 2. **yyyyMMdd-yyyyMMdd-treatments.csv**
    - Raw treatments from the Nightscout API
    - Contains insulin, carbs, and other treatment data
    - Normalized to include both `insulin` and `amount` columns

+3. **yyyyMMdd-yyyyMMdd-devicestatus.csv**
+   - Raw devicestatus records from the Nightscout API
+   - Contains Loop system data with full structure
+   - Includes IOB and COB data from the Loop system

-3. **yyyyMMdd-yyyyMMdd-combined.csv**
+4. **yyyyMMdd-yyyyMMdd-combined.csv**
    - Processed and merged dataset with unified schema
    - Glucose values converted to mmol/L by default
    - Timestamps in local timezone by default
+   - Includes IOB/COB data matched from devicestatus (Loop only)
    - Sorted by DateTime
-   - Columns: DateTime, eventType, sgv, insulin, amount, carbs
+   - Columns: DateTime, eventType, sgv, insulin, amount, carbs, iob, cob

 ## Data Transformations

 - **Glucose Units**: SGV values are converted from mg/dL to mmol/L (÷ 18.0182) by default.
-Set `-ConvertToMmol $false` to keep mg/dL values.
+Set `--convert-to-mmol false` to keep mg/dL values.
-- **Timezone**: When `UseLocalTimezone` is `$true` (default), input dates are treated as local time and converted to UTC for API queries, then response timestamps are converted back to local time for output.
-Set to `$false` to work entirely in UTC.
+- **Timezone**: When `--use-local-timezone` is `true` (default), input dates are treated as local time and converted to UTC for API queries, then response timestamps are converted back to local time for output.
+Set to `false` to work entirely in UTC.
+- **IOB/COB Matching**: Devicestatus IOB/COB values are matched to timestamps within ±5 minutes.
+Only Loop system data is supported.
 - **Schema**: Combined CSV uses unified columns for easy analysis
 - **Date Filtering**: Applied both at API level and post-processing after timezone conversion